-Complaints alleging discrimination, including sexual harassment, that do not constitute sexual harassment under Title IX, are subject to the complaint and investigation procedures set forth in Title 4, Chapter 8, Section 14(C) of the NSHE Handbook.
+Complaints alleging discrimination, including sexual harassment, that do not constitute sexual[-based] harassment under Title IX [involving a student as either a complainant or respondent] are subject to the complaint and investigation procedures set forth in Title 4, Chapter 8, Section 14(C[D])[(2)] of the NSHE Handbook.
 The hearing procedures and sanctions established in this Chapter 6, exclusive of Section 6.20, are applicable to the resolution and determination of such complaints.

-Procedures required for complaints of sexual harassment under Title IX, including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Section 6.20.
-In the event allegations of misconduct include allegations of Title IX sexual harassment as well as allegations of other misconduct, all the allegations will be handled in accordance with the provisions of Section 6.20.
+[Complaint, investigation, hearing and sanctions p] Procedures required for complaints of sexual[-based] harassment under Title IX [involving a student as either a complainant or respondent] including, allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Title 4, Chapter 8, Section 14(D)[(6)] of the NSHE Handbook and cross-referenced below at Section 6.20.
+In the event allegations of misconduct include allegations of Title IX sexual[-based] harassment [involving a student as either a complainant or respondent,] as well as allegations of other misconduct, all the allegations will be handled in accordance with the provisions of Title 4, Chapter 8, Section 14(D)[(6)] of the NSHE Handbook and cross-referenced below at Section 6.20.

 - Proceedings Concurrent.
-Action under the procedures established by this chapter shall go forward regardless of other possible or pending administrative, civil or criminal proceedings arising out of the same or other events. - 6.1.3 Computation of Time.
+Action under the procedures established by this chapter shall go forward regardless of other possible or pending administrative, civil or criminal proceedings arising out of the same or other events. - Computation of Time.
 In computing any period of time prescribed by this Chapter, the day of the act, event or default from which a designated period of time begins to run shall not be included.
 The last day of the time period shall be counted, unless it is a Saturday, Sunday or legal State holiday, in which case the time period runs until the end of the next day which is not a Saturday, Sunday or legal State holiday.